memtt/malt/README.md

 on-signal=             ; Dump on signal.
 Can be comma separated list from SIGINT, SIGUSR1,
-                       ; SIGUSR2... help, avail (limited to only one dump) after-seconds=0        ; Dump after X seconds (limited to only one time)
+                       ; SIGUSR2... help, avail (limited to only one dump) after-seconds=0        ; Dump after X seconds (limited to only one time) on-sys-full-at=-1      ; Dump when system memory become full at x% (-1 to disable).
 ```

 Option values can be overridden on the fly with command :